Insights that Matter

 data-lazy-sizes=

-Guide to setting up a fixed trust
+Guide to setting up a Fixed Trust

 A fixed trust receives the benefit of the land tax threshold and minimises the land tax payable on the property held by the trust.
 However, not all trusts are fixed trusts.
 So what is a fixed trust and how can it save you from paying land tax?
 What is a fixed trust?
 A fixed trust […]